abikirkham/the-soul-train/README.md

 ## Bugs and user errors

-The site was tested for both correct and incorrect inputs, covering various scenarios.
+The site was tested for both correct and incorrect inputs for user interactions, covering various scenarios.

 ### Scenario One - Correct Inputs